BuleandraGeorge/Cook-Idea/README.md

 <ol>
     <li>Search form:
         <ul>
             <li>Trying to iterate 2 times throughout the fields of a document in the same template I found out it doesn't work.
-That means that it iterates just one time throughout the document and second time it will get nothing from the document's fields, so I decided for the search box for desktop views to let the user to insert freely the country and the type of recipe instead of selecting from existing list of types and countries as on mobile</li>
+That means that it iterates just one time throughout the document and second time it will get nothing from the document's fields, so I decided to duplicate the variables that get the lists of countries and types until I find another way to do that</li>
         </ul>
     </li>
 </ol>